thanghp94/liveQuizFInal/README.md

 3. Data is transmitted via WebSockets for instant updates
 4. Students are ranked by their total score

-This dashboard is best used during live quiz sessions to monitor student progress in real-time.
+This dashboard is best used during live quiz sessions to monitor student progress in real-time.# liveclass-Fina